filecoin-project/filecoin-docs/docs/mine/pitfalls.md

 ### Fork recovery

-* difficult to know what fork currently on
-* difficult to acknowledge when behind
-* Fork recovery instructions
+* **It is currently difficult to know when a miner is behind on their fork.** If they are running Chainwatch for a dashboard however, it will identify forks to simplify finding the heaviest tipset and chain.

+* **If there has been a fork, and you are on the wrong one, how this is fixed is critical.** O<-- Fork recovery instructions -->

 ## Key backups and best security practices

-* Secure storage and backup of private keys
+* Secure storage and backup of private keys <-- probs needs its own page -->
-* Hardening OS configuration
+* Hardening OS configuration <-- with above? -->
-* Key migration process
+* Key migration process <-- needs info -->
-* hardware wallets
+* hardware wallets <-- needs info -->